Are you wanting to throw a cute flamingo party? Grab a FREE Let’s Flamingle SVG file and learn how to make a cute party decoration with it!

 - FREE Let’s Flamingle SVG and flamingo – see below to download!

-Uploading a PNG File into Cricut Design Space
+Uploading the Christmas Flamingo into Cricut Design Space

 So let’s first talk about how to upload the PNG to Cricut Design Space.